Nonprofit Resources

 Emily Toler

 Emily serves as a partner in the Indianapolis office and as the firm’s Employee Benefit Plan Services Director.
-Emily has more than 15 years of experience providing audit and tax services for employee benefit plans, with a primary focus on 403(b) plans.
-She currently oversees approximately 80 benefit plan audits and related filings.
+Emily has 20 years of experience providing audit and tax services for employee benefit plans, with a primary focus on 403(b) plans.
+She currently oversees approximately 70 benefit plan audits and related filings.
+Emily also is a member of the AICPA Employee Benefit Plans Audit Quality Center Executive Committee.